JohnLCaron/netchdf/Readme.md

     1. If a group or variable has an attribute with name "_NCProperties", "_Netcdf4Coordinates", "_Netcdf4Dimid" or "_nc3_strict".
     2. If a variable name starts with "_nc4_non_coord_".
     3. If a variable has an attrinute named "DIMENSION_LIST with type vlen of reference.
-    4. If a dimenson name starts with "This is a netCDF dimension but not a netCDF variable"
+    4. If a dimension name starts with "This is a netCDF dimension but not a netCDF variable"

 Other than trying to identify which library wrote the file, Netchdf does not do any special processing for Netcdf4 files,
 except: